CutlassS1968/GVSU-CIS350-GUI-DANCER/docs/software_requirements_specification.md

 # Functional Requirements

 1. Physics Engine
-    1. Stick figure shall move with respect to a physics system implemented through public libraries and in house classes.
+    1. Shapes should move with respect to a physics system implemented through public libraries and in house classes.
-    1. Stick figure shall return to resting position after exectuing the user input.
+    1. Stick figure shall move on the screen via a series of predetermined positions.
 2. User Input
-    1. Stick figure shall be moved with user input via keyboard that corresponds to a proper method call
+    1. Stick figure shall be toggled on and off via a button in the drop down window.
-    1. Stick figure shall be moved with user input via mouse click that corresponds to a proper method call
+    1. The user shall be able to exit the window via a button in the menu bar.
 3. Graphics Interface
     1. There shall be a functioning quit or pause option.
-    1. The software shall allow users to perform dance animations with the arrow keys.
+    1. The software shall allow user to change physics attributes via variable definition.

-# Non-Functional Requiremnts
+# Non-Functional Requirements

 1. Physics Engine
     1. There shall be a stick figure that user will be able to move